With focus and determination, an exciting, rewarding and lucrative career as a Personal Trainer awaits.

 What qualifications do I need?

 It’s also useful to look for additional endorsement, a sign that the courses are robust and that all of the training provided is independently checked and verified.
 This gives great quality assurance and peace of mind that your training provider has nothing to hide.
-For example, all of our training is independently endorsed by the NCFE, the National College of Further Education.

 Be careful to find out about the award or certification you will ultimately obtain and spend some time seeking expert advice to ensure this marries up with the type of Personal Trainer you ultimately want to be and the type of clients you aspire to work with.
 It’s easy to assume that the more qualifications you have, the more reputable you will be but this doesn’t necessarily ring true.